tj/commander/README.txt

 == FileUtils:

-The FileUtils module is automatically included within the main object for global usage.
+The VerboseFileUtils module is automatically included within the main object for global usage.
+These will output 'log' messages like:

+  remove  doc
+  create  path
+  create  path/to/file.rb

+If you do not wish to use FileUtils in a verbose manor simply include FileUtils or call the FileUtil module methods directly.

 == Known Issues: